08 Jan How to choose the right doors for your home

 Internal doors are traditionally made from solid wood, in a range of different styles and timbers and finished in different ways.
 The most common are panel, flush and pressed.
 Panel doors are the traditional choice and are usually made from soft or hard wood.
 They vary widely in terms of number and style of panel, and often include intricately carved details.

 A veneered door has a thin layer of wood bonded to a substrate that is pressed onto a timber frame.
 Real wood veneers offer the aesthetic benefits of solid timber, without the risk of warping or splitting, and are much more affordable.
+An alternative would be finding bifold doors near me from QuoteCheck, which can sometimes be a tricky task.
+We do recommend looking for a solid type of door to minimise the risk of the door warping in the frame.

 Deanta’s doors are engineered using solid high density particle board and then either primed or finished with oak or walnut veneers.